CasperDash/eggforce-smart-contract-cep47/README.md

 When install a new CEP47

 ```
-name
+- name
-symbol
+- symbol
-meta
+- meta
+- merge_prop: Property to verify 2 tokens which are able to merge, they must have the same value (e.g Class: Rock) and the caller must be also the owner of tokens.
+Empty to free-merge.
-whitelist_accounts Empty to allow all accounts, set to allow specific accounts which are able to call mint / update metadata
+- whitelist_accounts Empty to allow all accounts, set to allow specific accounts which are able to call mint / update metadata
-whitelist_contracts: Empty to reject all contracts, set to allow specific contracts which are able to call mint / update metadata
+- whitelist_contracts: Empty to reject all contracts, set to allow specific contracts which are able to call mint / update metadata
 ```

 ## Merge
 - token_ids: List ofif id of token to merge, the LAST one will be kept
-- check_prop: Property to verify 2 tokens which are able to merge, they must have the same value (e.g Class: Rock) and the caller must be also the owner of tokens.

 # Errors